Her Relationship with Hagrid

 This is heart, dedication and determination.

-wasn’t physically present in 2nd year (though it was her information that
+reason she wasn’t physically present in 2nd year (though it was

 team with many things to offer.

-not speaking to her, so she turns, in tears, to Hagrid.
-Hagrid needs help
+angry and not speaking to her, so she turns, in tears, to Hagrid.

 This marks the first appearance of Crookshanks.